The second derivative of the discrete Hardy-Littlewood maximal function: Introduction

 It is known since the early 20th century that this is a bounded operator on $l^p(\mathbb{Z}), \ 1<p\leq \infty$, and also satisfies a weak type $(1,1)$ bound.
-More recently the regularity of such operators attracted the interest of analysts, and a vast literature developed around this issue.
-Here we will recall only the most relevant results from this literature, for a broad view of it the reader may consult the survey article \cite{ct}.
+More recently the regularity of such operators attracted the interest of analysts, and a vast literature developed on this issue.
+Here we will recall only the most relevant results from this literature, for a broad view the reader may consult the survey \cite{ct}.
 In discrete context regularity is studied using discrete derivatives defined by

-and so on.
-In \cite{bchp}, utilizing the observations of \cite{t} that proves the analogous result for the continuous case, it is proved that